mwibrow/vlnm/docs/source/installation.rst

 Python versions 2.7 and lower are not supported.
-Many operating systems (e.g., Ubuntu Linux and MacOS) come with Python preinstalled, but it may be an older version.
+Many operating systems (e.g., Ubuntu Linux and MacOS) come with Python preinstalled, but it may be an unsupported version.

-If Python is not already installed on your computer (or it is an older version), the quickest way to get Python set up is using the |anaconda| distribution, which will also install a number of useful tools (including |jupyter|).
+If Python is not already installed on your computer (or it is an unsupported version), the quickest way to get Python set up is using the |anaconda| distribution, which will also install a number of useful tools (including |jupyter|).
 Having installed Anaconda it may be necesary to install